Draft Squid 6T Operational Plan

-Fisheries New Zealand is proposing a new, more direct, approach to monitor against the mortality limit based on observed sea lion captures.
-This is made possible by new research which better quantifies and reflects the uncertainty in the level of interactions of sea lions with squid fishing and the effectiveness of SLEDs.
+Fisheries New Zealand proposed a new, more direct, approach to monitor against the mortality limit based on observed sea lion captures.
+This was made possible by new research which better quantified and reflected the uncertainty in the level of interactions of sea lions with squid fishing and the effectiveness of SLEDs.

 - Spatial assessment of fisheries risk for New Zealand sea lions at the Auckland Islands [PDF, 4.6 MB]

 - Population effects of New Zealand sea lion mortality scenarios in squid fishery at the Auckland Islands [PDF, 1.2 MB]

 - Desktop estimation of New Zealand sea lion cryptic mortality in trawls using SLEDs [PDF, 593 KB]

 - Simulating sea lion dives to assess the probability of post-exit drowning for sea lions exiting SLEDs [PDF, 2.7 MB]

 - Threat Management Plan for New Zealand sea lions - DoC website

 - Quantitative Risk Assessment of Threats to New Zealand Sea Lions - AEBR 166 [PDF, 6.6 MB]